Sesame: Contamination

-Culinary
+Culinary use

-Sesame seed is a common ingredient in various cuisines.
-It is used whole in cooking for its rich, nutty flavour.
-Sesame seeds are sometimes added to bread, including bagels and the tops of hamburger buns.
-They may be baked into crackers, often in the form of sticks.
-In Sicily and France, the seeds are eaten on bread (ficelle sésame, sesame thread).
-In Greece, the seeds are also used in cakes.

-Fast-food restaurants use buns with tops sprinkled with sesame seeds.
-About 75% of Mexico's sesame crop is purchased by McDonald's for use in their sesame seed buns worldwide.

-Sesame seed cookies called Benne wafers, both sweet and savory, are popular in places such as Charleston, South Carolina.
-Sesame seeds, also called benne, are believed to have been brought into 17th-century colonial America by West African slaves.
-The entirety of the sesame plant was used extensively in West African cuisine.
-The seeds were commonly used as a thickener in soups and puddings, or could be roasted and infused in water to produce a coffee-like drink.
-Sesame oil made from the seeds could be used as a substitute for butter, finding use as a shortening for making cakes.
-Moreover, the leaves on mature plants, which are rich in mucilage, can be used as a laxative as well as a treatment for dysentery and cholera.
-After arriving in North America, the plant was grown by slaves to serve as a subsistence staple as a nutritional supplement to their weekly rations.
-Since then, they have become part of various American cuisines.
+Sesame seed is a common ingredient in many cuisines.
+Sesame seeds, also called benne, were brought into 17th-century colonial America by enslaved West Africans.
+The whole plant was used in West African cuisine.
+The seeds thickened soups and puddings, or were roasted and infused to produce a coffee-like drink.
+Oil from the seeds substituted for butter, and served as a shortening for cakes.
+The leaves on mature plants, which are rich in mucilage, can be used as a laxative as well as a treatment for dysentery and cholera.
+After arriving in North America, the plant was grown by slaves as a subsistence staple to supplement their weekly rations.
 In Caribbean cuisine, sugar and white sesame seeds are combined into a bar resembling peanut brittle and sold in stores and street corners, like Bahamian Benny cakes.

-In Asia, sesame seeds are sprinkled onto some sushi-style foods.
+In Asia, sesame seeds are sprinkled onto sushi-style foods.
 In Japan, whole seeds are found in many salads and baked snacks, and tan and black sesame seed varieties are roasted and used to make the flavouring gomashio.
-East Asian cuisines, such as Chinese cuisine, use sesame seeds and oil in some dishes, such as dim sum, sesame seed balls (Cantonese: jin deui), and the Vietnamese bánh rán.
-Sesame flavour (through oil and roasted or raw seeds) is also used to marinate meat and vegetables.
-Chefs in tempura restaurants blend sesame and cottonseed oil for deep-frying.
+Ground black sesame and rice form zhimahu, a Chinese dessert and breakfast dish.
+The seeds and oil are used extensively in India, where sesame seeds mixed with heated jaggery, sugar, or palm sugar are made into balls and bars similar to peanut brittle or nut clusters and eaten as snacks, such as chikki.